Chindasuinth: Life

+He reversed the anti-Jewish laws of his predecessor, Tulga, and put a stop to policies forcing Jewish people to convert to Christianity or emigrate.
+However, he did enforce the law that all Christians engaging in Jewish traditions be put to death.
+It is believed that this was in an effort to stop conversions to Judaism.

 He promulgated many laws dealing with civil matters.
 With the help of Braulio, bishop of Zaragoza, he began the elaboration of a territorial code of law to cover both the Gothic and Hispano-Roman populations.
 A draft form of that work, the Liber Iudiciorum, was promulgated in the second year of his reign.
 It underwent refinement throughout the rest of his sovereignty and was finished by his son in 654.
 In 643 or 644 it superseded both the Breviary of Alaric used by the natives and the Code of Leovigild used by the Goths.

 According to Edward Gibbon, during his reign, Muslim raiders began harassing Iberia: "As early as the time of Othman (644–656), their piratical squadrons had ravaged the coast of Andalusia".
 However, this reading poses a problem difficult to overcome: the Muslim Rashiduns were still struggling to conquer Tripolitania in present-day Libya.
 Chindasuinth spent the last years of his life, as so many mediaeval monarchs did, in acts of piety for the sake of his immortal soul.
 He commissioned St Fructuosus to build the monastery of San Román de Hornija on the Douro, with the intention of having it house his tomb.
 His remains rest there next to those of his wife, Riciberga.
 Nevertheless, Eugene II, bishop of Toledo, provided a judgment on the life of this king by writing the following inscription: